byomkesh99/cdk_hashicups/README.md

        cd cdk_hashicups/packages/iac
        cdktf get              ## This will initialize the project with required module cdktf plan             ## It will display all the orders and how many resources going to add/update/remove cdktf deploy           ## deploy the resources.
+You play with CRUD operation now cdktf destroy          ## to destroy the resources.

 10) Once you run the above mentioned commands, you can see the orders (order1 and order2 etc.) and the items inside the order in Terminal.
 To view/get the order id, check this file `~/cdk_hashicups/packages/iac/cdktf.out/stacks/stack/cdk.tf.json`.
 11) Use the API command (mentioned in steps number 14) to view all orders, delete orders etc.